chrim05/papers/politics/the_popular_models.md

     * Possible human rights violations, without certain consequences.

 * Capitalism (moderate):
-    * Elitism: a group of people (elite) maneuvers the masses by means of their generational wealth.
+    * Elitism: a group of people (elite) maneuvers the masses by means of their wealth, lobbies and ensorsment are pure corruption even if it's packaged differently.

 * Communism (pure):
     * Practical impossibility in ensuring that everyone really contributes their best and really takes only what they need, an adequate mentality is necessary.